Post

 3

-sudo dnf install rpmfusion-nonfree-release-tainted
+sudo dnf install akmod-nvidia

-sudo dnf install akmod-nvidia-open
+sudo dnf mark install akmod-nvidia

-sudo dnf mark install akmod-nvidia-open
+sudo dnf mark user akmod-nvidia

-First, install the following tools:
+First, install the following tools.

 1